OAuth 2.0 Basics

 &redirect_uri=https://client.example.org/cb/example.com

-The authorization server is supposed to evaluate parameters in the request, make a token response back to the client.
-In this tutorial, let’s use Authlete’s /auth/token API to evaluate the request and create the response.
+The authorization server evaluates the parameters in the request and then sends a token response back to the client.
+In this tutorial, we’ll use Authlete’s /auth/token API to evaluate the request and generate the response.

 {